 Half-Safe – Across the Atlantic by Jeep by Ben Carlin is out of print.

-For further information please contact Rosemary Waller, School Archivist, on firstname.lastname@example.org or +61 8 9377 9212.
+For further information on Ben Carlin and other Guildford Grammar School Alumni please contact Rosemary Waller, School Archivist, on firstname.lastname@example.org or +61 8 9377 9212.